Vision: Helping families reach their full potential

-Conceived in 2008, the Early Childhood Colorado Framework is a shared vision for Colorado’s young children and their families.
-It guides planning and mobilizes action to ensure all children are valued, healthy and thriving.
-Updated in 2015 by the Early Childhood Leadership Commission (ECLC), this guiding framework is embraced by foundations, state agencies, nonprofits and early childhood stakeholders across Colorado.
+The work of PCF is guided by our mission statement, which is to create, coordinate and sustain a resource-rich, inclusive community so that children reach their full potential in safe and optimally nurturing environments.
+Our mission statement is derived from the Early Childhood Colorado Framework, a shared vision for Colorado’s young children and their families that was updated in 2015 by the Early Childhood Leadership Commission (ECLC).
+This guiding framework is by many stakeholders across Colorado and allows for unified efforts.
 Hundreds of Colorado stakeholders informed the creation of the 2015 Framework via surveys, focus groups and meetings.

 The Framework includes fundamentals for early childhood progress, strategies for action to effect change in early childhood systems, a description of early childhood domains, and outcomes based on access, quality and equity.
 It is designed to be the following: